 - Download our Moving to Brazil Guide (PDF)

-Despite the country's largely positive economic development in recent years, public education and schooling in Brazil remains underfunded and mired in social and structural problems.
-This, accompanied by the fact that classes at public schools are taught in Portuguese, means that most expats choose to send their children to private or international schools in Brazil, of which there are many to choose from.
+Despite the country’s largely positive economic development in recent years, public education and schooling in Brazil is underfunded and mired in social and structural problems.
+Classes at public schools are taught in Portuguese.
+Most expats choose to send their children to private or international schools in Brazil, of which there are many to choose from.

 Public schools in Brazil

-The standard of education at Brazilian public schools remains low overall.
+The standard of education at Brazilian public schools is low in general.
 There are often reports of overcrowding and a lack of materials.
+The National Basic Education Assessment System (SAEB) evaluates school quality across the country.

-Parents have the option to enrol children who are under six in educação infantil.
-Schooling is mandatory for children between the ages of six and 14 (ensino básico).
-After this, students may optionally attend ensino médio (secondary school) from age 15 to 18.
+You have the option to enrol children who are under six in educação infantil.
+Schooling is mandatory for children between the ages of six and 17 (ensino básico and ensino médio).
+Ensino básico covers ages 6 to 14, followed by ensino médio (secondary school) from age 15 to 17.

 Due to the demand for space, some Brazilian schools run two or three separate school sessions per day to accommodate the large number of students, with children attending one session per day.

-There are several private and international schools in Brazil.
+There are several international schools in Brazil.
 They are largely concentrated in the main cities of Brasília, São Paulo and Rio de Janeiro.

-Most international schools in Brazil follow the British or American curriculum, though there are some that cater to other nationalities, including French, German, Italian and Spanish.
+Most international schools in Brazil follow the British or American curriculum, although there are some that cater to other nationalities, including French, German, Italian, and Spanish.
 Another popular programme is the International Baccalaureate.

 Best International Schools in São Paulo